icglue/stimc/README.md

 selecting the simulator to use), but the existing *cmake* files should also autodetect a supported available Verilog simulator otherwise.

-For compiling in a project (depending on the simulator) you need to build a vpi library containing the stimc/stimc++ code (if you do not want a separated library) or linking against stimc as a shared library, and the module export code created with the `STIMCXX_EXPORT (<module-name>)` macro.
+For compiling in a project (depending on the simulator) you need to build a VPI library containing the stimc/stimc++ code (if you do not want a separated library) or linking against stimc as a shared library, and the module export code created with the `STIMCXX_EXPORT (<module-name>)` macro.

-The vpi library, if compiled with stimc, or the linked stimc library depends on a coroutine library.
-Since version 1.3 the default is a local copy of `libco` from the *higan-emu* project.
+The VPI library, if compiled with stimc, or the linked stimc library depends on a coroutine library.
+Since version 1.3 the default is a local copy of *libco* from the *higan-emu* project.
 Alternatively it is possible to use an existing local coroutine library.
 Options are `libco`, `pcl` (portable coroutine library), `boost/coroutine2` and `boost/coroutine`.

 ### Installation
-There is no need to install stimc, as you can just compile the sources together with your own code into a vpi shared library for the simulator to load.
+There is no need to install stimc, as you can just compile the sources together with your own code into a VPI shared library for the simulator to load.
-But it is also possible to compile it into a standalone shared library to link against the vpi library.
+But it is also possible to compile it into a standalone shared library and link the VPI library against it.
 This can be achieved via running
 ```shell
 ./configure
 make